JoaoCostaIFG/allRGB/README.md

 # AllRGB

-Convert an input PNG image file to a an output PNG image file where every pixel is a different color from all the others.
-It works with images of any aspect ration, but care needs to be taken to not use images with more than 16777216 pixels (number of RGB colors).
+Convert an input PNG image file to an output PNG image file where every pixel is a different color from all the others.
+It works with images of any aspect ratio, but care needs to be taken to not use images with more than 16777216 pixels (number of RGB colors).

 The main interest of this program is to input images with 16777216 pixels (e.g.:
 4096x4096 px) so we get an output with the different RGB colors.
 The idea came